panrafal/chequer-php/Readme.md

 It's only one lightweight class with one-but-powerfull function.
 Ok, there are more functions, but there is _the one_, that makes all the fuss.

-In short - use MongoDB-like queries to match values.
+In short - use __MongoDB-like queries__ to __match values__.

 What Chequer does differently, is that it doesn't use any additional classes to do it's work.
 It's self contained in one file and uses only one simple class.
 It's intentional - Chequer is **fast** and **simple**, and loading additional classes through factories is... well, *not*.
 As an added bonus (and by design), you can use plain text config files to setup your validation, and don't have to worry about factories and all the bloat.

 But what is most important - Chequer is actually _not designed_ for validation!
 It simply allows to check if something matches the query - so you *can* validate.
 But, it's a lot more than that!
-You can validate, check and filter almost anything - be it user input, environment variables, function results, objects etc.
+You can validate, check and filter almost anything - be it user input, environment variables, function results, objects, iterators, deep arrays, files and so on.

 It's also extensible - you can extend the class with your own operators, and you can use closures as checks.
 Plus it's **MIT** licensed, so share the love and contribute!